MinterTeam/minter-network-web/content/howto/pools.md

 ## What's a Liquidity Pool?

 A liquidity pool is a trading pair of coins/tokens with locked-up funds of liquidity providers that guarantee swappability.
 Buying or selling through a liquidity pool, a trader uses funds that have been locked into the pool.
 The process is carried out using Automated Market Maker (AMM).
-You can view all liquidity pools that have been created on the Minter network [here](https://explorer.minter.network/pools).
+View all [liquidity pools on the Minter network](https://explorer.minter.network/pools).

 ## How to Create a Liquidity Pool